salesforce/lwc-rfcs/text/0112-server-engine.md

 });
 ```

-The second approach is to **abstract the DOM APIs and the core UI framework**.
-This approach is used by [React](https://github.com/facebook/react/tree/master/packages/react-dom), [Vue](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom) and [Angular](https://github.com/angular/angular/tree/master/packages/platform-browser/src).
-This approach consists of creating an indirection between the rendering APIs and the core framework code.
+The second approach is to **abstract the DOM APIs and the core UI framework** which is what [React](https://github.com/facebook/react/tree/master/packages/react-dom), [Vue](https://github.com/vuejs/vue-next/tree/master/packages/runtime-dom) and [Angular](https://github.com/angular/angular/tree/master/packages/platform-browser/src) did.
+This consists of creating an indirection between the rendering APIs and the core framework code.
 The indirection is injected at runtime depending on the environment.
-When loaded in the browser the rendering APIs create DOM `Element` and set DOM `Attribute` on the elements.
-While when loaded server the rendering APIs are manipulating string to create the serialized version of the components on the fly.
+When loaded in the browser, the rendering APIs create DOM `Element` and set DOM `Attribute` on the elements.
+While when loaded on the server the rendering APIs are manipulating string to create the serialized version of the components on the fly.

 When used with a type-safe language like TypesScript, it is possible to ensure at compile time that all the rendering APIs are fulfilled in all the environments.
-By injecting at runtime this indirection, it also ensures that component code doesn't have access to any DOM APIs when running on the server.
+By injecting this indirection at runtime, it also ensures that component code doesn't have access to any DOM APIs when running on the server.

+> TODO: discuss the architectural drawback

 The main drawback of this approach is the amount of refactoring that needs to happen in LWC engine code specifically.
-So far the LWC engine has been designed to run in JavaScript environment with direct access to the DOM APIs.
+So far the LWC engine has been designed to run in a JavaScript environment with direct access to the DOM APIs.
 This means that if we were to adopt this approach a large chunk of the LWC engine code will need to be rewritten.
-For example some of the LWC engine code store a reference for DOM interfaces (eg. `HTMLElement.prototype`, `Node.prototype`) at evaluation time.
+For example some of the LWC engine code stores a reference for DOM interfaces (eg. `HTMLElement.prototype`, `Node.prototype`) at evaluation time.
 This will not be possible with this approach as the APIs will be injected into the core engine after its evaluation.

+> TODO: describe the main differences between the two approaches

 To inject the rendering APIs depending on the environment, we would need to create a different entry point per environment.
-You can find below some pseudo-code for each entry point.
-The 2 entry points use the same `createComponent` abstraction to create an LWC component but pass a renderer specific to the targeted environment.
+Below you can find some pseudo-code for each entry point.
+The two entry points use the same `createComponent` abstraction to create an LWC component but pass a different renderer specific to the target environment.

 **`entry-points/dom.js`:**